IvanCaEz/IvanCaEz/README.md

 ## About Me

-I'm a software developer with experience developing Android applications with Kotlin using Jetpack Compose and backend services with Kotlin using KTor and Python using frameworks like Django and FastAPI.
+I'm a software developer with experience developing Android applications with Kotlin using Jetpack Compose and backend services with using KTor and Python frameworks like Django and FastAPI.

 ## 💻 Technologies